NoahDassa/BTC_trader/README.md

-This is a python program that takes Websocket data as input and creates a NoSQL database of order 3 different winning strategies given 3 different parameter variables which also serve as the  { A: Initial Investment, a: exponent base used in trading scheme, and e: price gap in between trades } .
-You will have to install mongo to get instrument picks.
-All picks show profits even while the average Market Price of BTC drops, and signifigant gains during price increases.
+This is a python program that takes Websocket data as input and creates a NoSQL database of strategies assuming strong bear market conditions and infinite credit.
+Within these (very strong) assumptions, profits can be guaranteed.
+As the frequency of trading slows and the expnonent base is lowered, a profitable and reasonable long term strategy emerges...